.vscode/ folder, restart VS Code, and governance begins. No extensions, no code changes, and no modifications to your repositories are required.

 VS Code Copilot uses the

 servers key (not mcpServers), and the server type field is type (not transport).
-These are the correct field names for VS Code, do not mix them with the Cursor or Claude Code format.Verify the connection
+These are the correct field names for VS Code, do not mix them with the Cursor or Claude Code format.4

 After restarting, ask Copilot to perform any tool call, for example, read a file or describe the repository structure.
 Then open the Aegis dashboard and go to Audit Trail.
 The action should appear within a few seconds.
 If it does not appear after a minute, check that the four placeholder values in the config are correct, that the room is active, and that the file is saved at.vscode/mcp.json (not .vscode/mcp.json.txt or another extension).